How To Lower Cholesterol Naturally

 High cholesterol medications are increasingly being prescribed to lower cholesterol and many people are not comfortable with their side effects.
 For them, they seek natural remedies for high cholesterol as well as treatments on how to lower cholesterol naturally since high cholesterol levels are linked to cardiovascular disease.

 Cardiovascular disease is the no. 1 cause of death in the Western Hemisphere and nearly 2,300 Americans die of cardiovascular disease each day.
 Heart disease and strokes are the no. 1 causes of death and disability among people with type 2 diabetes.
 In fact, at least 65 percent of people with diabetes die from some form of heart disease or stroke.

 Unfortunately many of the medicines prescribed by physicians have negative side effects such as muscle pain and negative impacts on your liver.
-In terms of how to lower cholesterol naturally, BergaMet Pro + is a completely natural product, which is backed by published human clinical studies and provides remarkable results with none of these side effects.
+There are several historically used natural remedies for high cholesterol notably garlic and niacin.
+In terms of how to lower cholesterol naturally, BergaMet Advanced is a completely natural product, which is backed by published human clinical studies and provides remarkable results with none of these side effects.